7 Interfacing to Analogue I/O with C

 4. Do something with the ADC result.

-We illustrate this in Analogue I/O Example program.
+We illustrate this in Section 7.4.

-Analogue I/O Example program#
+7.4 Analogue I/O Example program

-Decorative image showing a protopype ADC application for the Arduino nano
+Decorative image showing a protopype ADC application for the Arduino nano.

-Single Conversion Example#
+7.4.1 Single Conversion Example

-As the voltage at the input changes, the value is reflected on the 6 LEDs What does the code for this look like without using the predefined Arduino function – analogRead?
+• What does the code for this look like without using the predefined Arduino function – analogRead?

 We showed how we use the #define function to map our program variables to the I/O memory map shown in Example code - aligning port names to the I/O memory map.
 We use the same technique to map the digital and analogue registers to programmer friendly names: